David Hart (political activist): Early life

 Hart was educated at Eton until his expulsion in his fourth year.
-In the mid- to late 1960s, he made several avant-garde films and was in the circle of Bruce Robinson (who made Withnail and I. On A Game Called Scruggs (1965) he worked with Raoul Coutard, regular cinematographer for Jean-Luc Godard, and was described by producer Michael Deeley as "the English Godard".
+In the mid- to late 1960s, he made several avant-garde films and was in the circle of Bruce Robinson (Withnail and I. On A Game Called Scruggs (1965) he worked with Raoul Coutard, regular cinematographer for Jean-Luc Godard, and was described by producer Michael Deeley as "the English Godard".

 By now, Hart had begun to work in property, a field in which he became a millionaire by the late 1960s.
 Living extravagantly, he declared himself bankrupt in 1974, owing £960,000 by the time of the 1975 hearing, although this was discharged in 1978.
-A later inheritance restored his fortunes.
+A later inheritance restored his fortunes, but he did not repay his earlier debts.

 Political advisor

 By the late 1970s, he was involved in Conservative Party politics and the Centre for Policy Studies think-tank.
 He wrote speeches for Archie Hamilton MP, a friend from Eton.

 In the early 1980s Thatcher involved Hart in negotiations with the Ronald Reagan US administration regarding their "Star Wars" Strategic Defense Initiative.

 During the miners' strike of 1984–85 he was an unpaid advisor to Thatcher, the National Coal Board and its chair Ian MacGregor.
-He was a controversial figure during the miners' strike and was instrumental in organising and funding the anti-strike campaign in the coalfields, including funding a breakaway miners union, the Union of Democratic Mineworkers (UDM).
+He was a controversial figure during the miners' strike (the government distanced themselves from him as soon as his services were no longer needed) and was instrumental in organising and funding the anti-strike campaign in the coalfields, including funding a breakaway miners union, the Union of Democratic Mineworkers (UDM).
 His involvement in aiding working miners extended to employing former members of the SAS to protect the families of working miners and using the resources of 'the secret state'.
 Hart's involvement was eventually a source of bitterness for the UDM's leader Roy Lynk.

 In 1987 he formed the Campaign for a Free Britain, "an extreme right wing organization", funded by Rupert Murdoch, which at one point called for "the legalization of all drugs", and which had used "anti-gay material during their anti-Labour campaign in 1987".
 In 1988 he played a leading role in mobilising young activists against pro-devolution dissidents at the Scottish Conservative and Unionist Party conference in Perth, Scotland.